barsoom/devbook/code_review/README.md

 ## As a committer

+### Obey the styleguide.

+If someone points out a [styleguide](/barsoom/devbook/tree/master/styleguide#how-and-when-to-follow-this-styleguide) violation, fix it.
+If you want to debate it, take that debate to the styleguide – after fixing it.

 ### If you're asked for clarification, clarify in the *source*.

 If a reviewer asks what a piece of documentation or a snippet of code means, don't just reply in the review tool; try to clarify the documentation or code itself.